Classroom Management Strategies

 Students will either lose focus quickly since they cannot hear their teacher very distinctly or they will start disrupting class.
 But, this does not imply you should shout.
 In fact, screamers are just as worse as whisperers in losing kids’ attention.

 Obviously, the sooner you learn names in the school year is, the better.
 However, even after the beginning of the school has long passed, you should still call students by their names.
 This keeps them focused and involved.
+It is basically best classroom management strategy.

 Even if you just write headings, rendering the students with information regarding what is going to be covered in class by writing a list on the board can help keep them determined and focused.
 With this said, it is not a good plan to write the homework assignment on the board, as some students will be stimulated to begin it instead of participating in the lesson.